-We offer places for funded three and four-year-olds who are in care to ensure they receive their entitlement to early education.
-We expect that a child will have been with a foster carer for a minimum of one month and that they will have formed a secure attachment to the carer.
-We expect that the placement in the setting will last a minimum of six weeks.
+We offer places for funded three and four-year-olds who are in care to ensure they receive their entitlement to early education; where the placement in the setting will normally last a minimum of six weeks.

 We will always offer 'stay and play' provision for a child who is two to five years' old who is still settling with their foster carer, or who is only temporarily being looked after.